openx/mobile-ios-sdk-doc/README.md

 # OpenX Apollo iOS SDK

-The OpenX Apollo iOS SDK allows you to integrate  into your apps prebid solution hosted by OpenX to increase revenue through mobile advertising.
+The OpenX Apollo iOS SDK allows you to integrate into your apps the Prebid solution hosted by OpenX to increase revenue through mobile advertising.

-> **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy_sdk/LEGACY_SDK_README.md).
+> **_NOTE:_**  The documentation for the legacy OpenX SDK is available [here](legacy-sdk/LEGACY_SDK_README.md).

 ## Getting Started